crossbario/autobahn-python/doc/wamp/programming.rst

    crossbar init

-This will create the default config in the directory `.crossbar`.
+This will create the default config `.crossbar/config.json`.
 You can then start Crossbar.io by doing

 .. code-block:: sh